vacp2p/rfc/content/docs/rfcs/template/README.md

 * `waku/core-protocol` for Waku protocol definitions (e.g. store, relay, light push),
 * `waku/application` for applications built on top of Waku protocol (e.g. eth-dm, toy-chat),

+## Version
+The `version` SHOULD be a number representing a new version of a document.

 # Abstract